prabhukrish/meta-creative-fatigue-alert/README.md

 # Meta Creative Fatigue Alert System

 ## Problem
-In performance marketing, creative fatigue is often detected too late.
+In paid marketing, creative fatigue is often detected too late.
 By the time CTR drops and CPM increases significantly, a lot of budget is already wasted.

 ## Objective